-The TSID field is 4 bits in length and contains a value that is the TSID.
-The MSB of the TSID is always set to 1.
-The combination of the destination DBand STA and TSID identifies the TS in the context of the non-PCP STA.

 The Pseudo-static field is set to 1 for a pseudo-static allocation and set to 0 otherwise.

-The Truncatable field is set to 1 if the STA expects to truncate the SP, as described in 9.33.9.
+For an SP allocation, the Truncatable field is set to 1 if the STA expects to truncate the SP, as described in 9.33.9.
 If the STA does not expect to truncate the SP, the Truncatable field is set to 0.
+The field is reserved for CBAP allocations.

-The Extendable field is set to 1 if the STA expects to extend the SP, as described in 9.33.10.
+For an SP allocation, the Extendable field is set to 1 if the STA expects to extend the SP, as described in 9.33.10.
 If the STA does not expect to extend the SP, the Extendable field is set to 0.
+The field is reserved for CBAP allocations.

 The LP SC Used field is defined in 8.4.2.115.

-The UP field indicates the actual value of the UP to be used for the transport of MSDUs belonging to this TS in cases where relative prioritization is required.
+The UP field indicates the least-priority UP to be used for possible transport of MSDUs belonging to TCs with the same source and destination of the allocation.

-The Destination AID field contains the AID of a STA that the requesting STA wishes to communicate with during the SP allocations.
+The Destination AID field contains the AID of a STA that the requesting STA wishes to communicate with during the allocation.

 The BF Control field is defined in 8.4a.5 Beamforming Control field.